 I actually used this on my son, who was stung by a bee in the garden not too far from our patch of borage.

 Start by gathering enough fresh borage leaves and stems to cover the area that you need to treat.
-Chop up the leaves and place them over the affected area; use cotton gauze to keep the poultice in place while it works.
+Once you learn how to make a poultice, just apply the medicine and use cotton gauze to keep the poultice in place while it works.

 In my case, I just quickly chewed the leaves in the garden and placed them directly on the sting.